ardanlabs/gotraining/00-slides/day_2_training.md

 ## Go Training - Day 2
 On this day we take go deeper into Go.
-We learn about concurrency, race conditions, channels, testing, packaging, logging, encoding, io and reflection.
+We learn about concurrency, race conditions, channels, testing, packaging, logging, encoding, io, reflection and error handling.

 *Note: This material has been designed to be taught in a classroom environment.
 The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.*